tucnak/2fa/README.md

 key and the current time, so it is important that the system clock have at least one-minute accuracy.

-The keychain is stored unencrypted in the text file `$HOME/.2fa`.
+The keychain is stored unencrypted in the text file `$KEYS`.

 ## Example